Home

 How long can I stay in Turkey after my residence permit expires?

-You can stay in Turkey for another 10 days after your residency ends to make a new application.
+You can remain in Turkey for an additional 10 days after your residency expires to submit a new application.
 If a new residency application is made during this period, you can stay in Turkey during the assessment of this application.

 What happens if you overstay your residence permit in Turkey?